Soundcard SDR Basics, SDR Sharp

 Select "Softrock / Si570 (Or whatever radio you have.) from the drop-down.
 Click the +Audio tab and select the input from the Softrock, other soundcard SDR or FCD.
 (Not required for the RTL) Select the output to the speakers.

 If the display is not like mine below then there is a problem.
 SDR# is not connected to the soundcard or SDR.
 The incorrect one may have been selected or another program might be using it

 If you have problems look below, TROUBLE?

 The SDR# window can be made much wider, and taller (or smaller) by dragging the borders.
 It may be made to span across two (maybe more?) monitors.

 "Start" ► should start reception.
 Select mode.
+The "Gear" symbol next to ► will open any radio-specific configuration.
 Drag the grey area to tune, (this extends into the waterfall) use the mouse wheel for fine tuning.
 "Step size" determines the mouse wheel steps.
 Drag the scale to move up/down the band.
 Click on the display.
 The Zoom slider focuses on the selected freqency.

 Click on the top or bottom of the tuning digits at the top.